Clarence Hatry: Trial and conviction

 Hatry, his voice shaking with emotion, said in his defence:

 Hatry was sentenced to 14 years in prison (two of them at hard labour) and sent to Brixton Prison.
-The first two weeks of his sentence he had to sleep on bare boards, and for 28 days, he had to crush rocks on the stonepile.
+The first two weeks of his sentence he had to sleep on bare boards, and for 28 days, he had to crush rocks on the stone pile.
 Then, he was given the slightly less difficult task of making mail bags.
 He also served a stint as prison librarian.

 Hatry was released after serving nine years of his sentence thanks to the support of his lawyer Norman Birkett, K. C. Birkett's role in the Hatry trial is related in H. Montgomery Hyde's book, Norman Birkett (London, 1964).

 Comeback

 After Hatry's release from prison in 1939, he bought Hatchards bookshop for £6,000 and "proceeded to turn around the ailing business".
 In 1946 he acquired the T. Werner Laurie Ltd. publishing firm where he appointed George Greenfield as the manager.

 Hatry died, aged 76, in 1965.